MikhailKras/weather-buddy/README.md

 - CSS styles and Bootstrap 5 framework for frontend
 - JavaScript scripts for sending requests to the API
 - Search history: Track and display user's search history for cities and coordinates

-### Planned Features

-- Docker Compose integration
-- Deployment of the application with Nginx

 ## Clothing Document Example (MongoDB)